Divergence-free unfitted finite element discretisations for the Darcy problem: Introduction

-In this work, we propose a novel unfitted finite element method for Darcy flow that satisfies pointwise discrete mass conservation and is robust with respect to cut-cell locations.
+In this work, we propose a novel unfitted finite element method for Darcy flow with mixed boundary conditions in the boundary-unfitted setting that satisfies pointwise discrete mass conservation and is robust with respect to cut-cell locations.
 The method incorporates weak imposition of flux and pressure boundary conditions at unfitted boundaries and relies on an $L^2$-stabilisation of the flux together with a mixed stabilisation term that provides enhanced control of the pressure, using ideas similar to those in \cite{Frachon2024-fg} for interface problems.
 The proposed stabilisation is a ghost-penalty method, which can be defined in terms of face jumps (as in \cite{Frachon2024-fg}) or bulk penalty terms (as in, for example, the original stabilisation proposed in \cite{Burman2010-tf} or the modification proposed in \cite{Badia2022-zq}).
-We prove that the method is stable, optimally convergent and satisfies pointwise discrete mass conservation in the boundary-unfitted case with mixed boundary conditions.
-In addition, in the case of pure pressure boundary conditions, we prove a pressure-robust error estimate for the flux.
-We also consider an augmented Lagrangian formulation of the proposed method, which may be used to design effective preconditioners and to better preserve mass conservation in the case of mixed boundary conditions.
+We prove that the method is stable, convergent and satisfies pointwise discrete mass conservation in the boundary-unfitted case with mixed boundary conditions.
+In addition, for the case of pure pressure boundary conditions, we prove a novel pressure-robust error estimate for the flux.
+We also consider an augmented Lagrangian formulation of the proposed method, which may be useful for designing effective preconditioners and for improving mass conservation in the presence of mixed boundary conditions.

+{ To the best of our knowledge, this is the first rigorous stability and error analysis for a div-conforming Darcy discretisation with flux boundary conditions in the boundary-unfitted setting.
+The closest prior work, \cite{Lehrenfeld-MathComput-2024j}, provides analysis only for pure pressure boundary conditions; although its stabilisation differs from ours, the two approaches are related~\cite[Lemma~1]{Lehrenfeld-MathComput-2024j}. } { The extension to flux boundary conditions is achieved through a deliberately non-symmetric Nitsche formulation designed to preserve pointwise mass conservation.
+The theoretical results are also new in the body-fitted setting; a body-fitted version of the Nitsche method was proposed in \cite{Burman-JNumerMath-2022z}, but without numerical analysis.
+The weak imposition of flux boundary conditions in the unfitted case substantially complicates the analysis: one cannot define a test space that both vanishes on the flux boundary and satisfies a pressure inf-sup condition.
+Instead, we establish a global inf-sup condition. }

 \textbf{Outline of the paper.} We begin with the geometrical discretisation in Section~\ref{sec:geom}.
 Next, we introduce the method and discuss its main features in Section~\ref{sec:formulation}.
 The stability analysis and a priori error estimates are presented in Sections~\ref{sec:stability} and~\ref{sec:error-estimates}, respectively.
 An augmented Lagrangian formulation of the method is presented in Section~\ref{sec:aug-lag}.
 The cell-wise (bulk) and face-based ghost-penalty stabilisation mechanisms are described in Section~\ref{sec:stab}.
 Finally, numerical experiments illustrating convergence and robustness with respect to cut configurations are reported in Section~\ref{sec:num-results}.
 We draw some conclusions in Section~\ref{sec:conclusions}.